Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 .

 ## Asset
-An asset can be a 3D model, a 2D images, a sound file, a movie files etc.
+An asset is **Unity** terminology for the individual digital files that together make up an AR experience.
+These can be a 3D model, a 2D image, a sound file, a movie file etc.

 .